Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Introduction

-In order to address some of the issues of IEDRF while retaining its strengths, in this work we propose re-visiting the DRF method but with the electrostatic potential fitted (ESPF) scheme for deriving an atom-centred expansion of the DRF Hamiltonian.\cite{ferre_approximate_2002,huix-rotllant_analytic_2021} Atom-centred ESPF multipole operators have already been proposed as a tool for accelerating standard fixed charge QM/MM calculations, where they facilitate efficient evaluations of electron energies, as well as analytic gradients and hessians of the QM/MM energy.\cite{schwinn_analytic_2019,huix-rotllant_analytic_2021,bonfrate_efficient_2023,bonfrate_analytic_2024} They have also been used to enable the rigorous treatment of periodic boundary conditions in QM/MM calculations.
-In this work we show how ESPF multipole operators can be used to derive an efficient and accurate approximate formulation of the DRF method.
-The ESPF-DRF approach that we propose requires no additional electron integrals beyond those available in all standard libraries, and it also side-steps the evaluation of large matrix inverses, reducing the scaling of the method with $N_\MM$ approximately $\mathcal{O}(N_\MM^2)$.
-The ESPF-DRF method is also directly compatible with alternatives to point dipole-based models for the MM region polarization, and we also show how to combine the ESPF-DRF method with the fluctuating charge (FQ) model for the environment polarization (also known as charge equilibration models).\cite{rick_dynamical_1994,lipparini_linear_2012}
+In order to improve the efficiency of the DRF method, particularly for large MM systems, while retaining the strengths of IEDRF, in this work we propose re-visiting the DRF method but with the electrostatic potential fitted (ESPF) scheme for deriving an atom-centred expansion of the DRF Hamiltonian.\cite{ferre_approximate_2002,huix-rotllant_analytic_2021} Atom-centred ESPF multipole operators have already been proposed as a tool for accelerating standard fixed charge QM/MM calculations, where they facilitate efficient evaluations of electron energies, as well as analytic gradients and hessians of the QM/MM energy.\cite{schwinn_analytic_2019,huix-rotllant_analytic_2021,bonfrate_efficient_2023,bonfrate_analytic_2024} They have also been used to enable the rigorous treatment of periodic boundary conditions in QM/MM calculations. \hltt{Furthermore it has been shown that the ESPF approach provides a sufficiently accurate approximation for mean-field polarizable embedding models.\cite{reinholdt_fast_2022}} In this work we show how ESPF multipole operators can be used to derive an efficient and accurate approximate formulation of the DRF method.
+The ESPF-DRF approach that we propose requires no additional electron integrals beyond those available in all standard libraries, and reduces the scaling of the method from $\mathcal{O}(N_\MM N_\mathrm{AO}^3)$ for IEDRF\cite{humeniuk_multistate_2024} to $\mathcal{O}(N_\QM N_{\mathrm{AO}}^3)$ for typical calculations, and from $\mathcal{O}(N_\MM^2 N_\mathrm{AO}^2)$ to $\mathcal{O}(N_\MM^2 N_{\mathrm{QM}})$ for calculations with very large MM systems. {The DRF method is also directly compatible with alternatives to point dipole-based models for the MM region polarization (for example polarizable continuum methods\cite{de_vries_implementation_1995}) , and we also show how to combine the ESPF-DRF method with the fluctuating charge (FQ) model for the environment polarization (also known as charge equilibration models).\cite{rick_dynamical_1994,lipparini_linear_2012}}